-The General Data Protection Regulation, or GDPR, comes into effect on 25 May 2018.
-It is a new, wide-sweeping data protection law that will set a high bar for global privacy rights and compliance.
-The GDPR will probably apply to you if your company is based in the EU or if you have customers or contacts in the EU.
+The General Data Protection Regulation—or GDPR—effective from 25 May 2018, is a wide-sweeping data protection law that will set a high bar for global privacy rights and compliance.
+The GDPR will likely apply to you if your company is based in the EU or if you have customers or contacts in the EU.

-The purpose of this guide is to give you details on how Vend is preparing for GDPR and to provide you with an overview of the new requirements to help you prepare for GDPR.
+The purpose of this guide is to give you details on how Vend is preparing for the GDPR and to provide you with an overview of the new requirements to help you prepare.

 This guide is for informational purposes only, and should not be relied upon as legal advice.
-We encourage you to work with legal and other professional advisers to determine exactly how the GDPR may apply to your organization.
+We encourage you to work with legal and other professional advisers to determine exactly how the GDPR may apply to your organisation.